Andy Poole, partner in accountants Armstrong Watson, lists the types of finance available to law firms. (Updated 10 February 2021)

 6. Soft loans/grants.
 Provided on favourable terms by funders interested in supporting your business.
 Limited availability, but some funding may be available – for example, local authority or Local Enterprise Partnership loans that encourage local employment growth.

 7. Specialist loans.
-A variety of types of financing for particular purposes, such as short-term tax and VAT loans (to finance tax bills) and litigation or disbursement financing (often on a non-recourse basis).
-Typically provided by specialist lenders with legal sector expertise.
+A variety of types of financing for particular purposes, such as short-term loans to fund professional indemnity, tax and VAT (spreading out the payment, to ease cashflow) and litigation or disbursement financing (often on a non-recourse basis).
+Often provided by specialist lenders with legal sector expertise.

 8. Partner funding.
 Partners can use existing savings (or personal borrowing) to finance the firm.
 Often the most realistic way of financing a small start-up practice.